 Starting with the Greek conquest over the city and continuing with the Roman rule, the role of Tomis as a warehouse for all kind of goods, is undeniable.
 Among the goods coming from a long distance and sold in the markets of the city, we can find also lamps.
-The orientation of the trade routes towards the Greek world, both, before and after the Roman conquest, is illustrated by the discoveries of Hellenistic lamps or by the large number of types from the Roman provincial centres located in the Greek part of the Empire.
-In addition to the imports, a significant number of local made lamps have been discovered on the territory of the city - coming from centres located on the territory of Moesia Inferior and even in Tomis.
+The orientation of the trade routes towards the Greek world, both, before and after the Roman conquest, is illustrated by the discoveries of Hellenistic lamps or by the large number of types from the Roman provincial centers located in the Greek part of the Empire.
+In addition to the imports, a significant number of local made lamps have been discovered on the territory of the city - coming from centers located on the territory of Moesia Inferior and even in Tomis.
 Among the best-represented provincial workshops in Tomis, are those from the Greek-speaking area of the Empire like Corinth, Athens, or even Cnidus.
-These situation proves the orientation of the city's trade towards the Greek speaking world in the first-third centuries A.D. and highlights the cultural symbiosis between the Hellenistic and Roman world which defines the economy of the city.
+These situation proves the orientation of the city's trade towards the Greek speaking world in the 1^{st} - 3^{rd} centuries A.D. and highlights the cultural symbiosis between the Hellenistic and Roman world which defines the economy of the city.

-Key words: Roman period, Tomis, Scythia Minor, Romania, production, typological influence.
+Keywords: Roman period, Tomis, Moesia Inferior, Romania, production, Typological influences.